Home Majors Systems Science and Theory

 Across 6 schools, Systems Science and Theory graduates earn an average of $49,461 per year in their first year after graduation.
 Earnings range from $29,539 to $95,598 depending on the school.

-Systems Science and Theory is rated "Moderate" for AI automation risk, with an average of 34% of job tasks exposed to large language models and AI tools.
+Systems Science and Theory is rated "Moderate" for AI automation risk, with 34% of job tasks exposed to large language models and AI tools.
 This means some career tasks in this field could be augmented or replaced by AI over the next decade.

 Based on our DegreeOutlook Score (combining earnings, AI resilience, job market size, and ROI), James Madison University ranks #1 for Systems Science and Theory with a score of 74/100 and graduate earnings of $65,683/yr.

-What's the outlook for a Systems Science and Theory degree?
+What's the ROI on a Systems Science and Theory degree?

 On average, Systems Science and Theory graduates earn 6.6x their in-state tuition over 10 years.
 This is a moderate return — school choice matters significantly.